richard-ramos/demo-embark/instructions/5 Coding: Unit Testing.md

 ## Unit testing
 Now that we finished coding our contract, we can proceed to build unit testing for it.
-Embark generates javascript code for interacting with the contract `DReddit` and will make it possible to use it from both our unit tests and our DApp.
+Embark generates javascript code for interacting with the contract `DReddit` and will make it possible to use it from both our unit tests and our dApp.
 There are some tests already implemented in `./test/contract_spec.js`, but we will add a couple that illustrate the most common test case scenarios

 ### We should be able to create a post and receive it via contract event
 ```